It is an amino acid found in most proteins and is essential in the human diet.

 As the name “proteinogenic” (literally, protein building) suggests, these amino acids are encoded by the standard genetic code and participate in the process of protein synthesis.

-However, isoleucine is one of the two common amino acids (along with threonine) that has a chiral side chain.
+However, isoleucine is one of the two common amino acids (threonine) with a chiral side chain.

 Four stereoisomers of isoleucine are possible, including two possible diastereomers of L-isoleucine.